 |Battery level is low.
-Less than 3 hrs left.|
+Less than three (3) hours left.|

 |Battery level is low.
-Less than 2 hrs left.
+Less than two (2) hours left.
 Recharge needed.|

 |Battery is charging.|

-For Suunto D5 the battery and charging notifications are as follows:
+For Suunto D5, the battery and charging notifications are as follows:

-When charging from a wall outlet you will see the following screen:
+When charging from a wall outlet, you will see the following screen:

-During a dive the red battery icon (see above) is displayed.
+When the time left decreases to two hours during a dive, the red battery icon (see it in the table above) is displayed.
 The notification pop-up comes only on the surface so it will not cover information on the display during a dive.